-Washington Hawthorn makes for a beautiful small tree with lovely clusters of spring flowers and orange-red fall berries edible raw or cooked and hanging in groups along the branches.
+A beautiful small tree, Washington Hawthorn features lovely clusters of fragrant spring flowers and orange-red fall berries edible raw or cooked and hanging in groups along the branches.

 A member of the Rose family, Hawthorn's leaves emerge reddish purple before turning a glossy green and then bright shades of orange, red and purple in the fall.